allie-rae/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    1. Express is a JavaScript framework.
+It is to the backend like React is to the frontend.
+    2. It adds support for things like routing and middleware.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    Middleware are small functions that perform a necessary task and extend the features provided by express.
+Things like logging and authentication are often handled by middleware.
+Middleware can be global or local.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    This is referring to designing a RESTful API.
+A resource is:
+    - Accessible via a unique URI
+    - potentially represented in multiple ways
+    - managed via HTTP methods

+    And a resource's communication happens over a stateless protocol (HTTP)

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    An api can return a status like 200 or 201 that communicates the request was successful.
+It can also return a success message or return an object with a user ID for example, which can be used by the frontend.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    Express Router is a way to partition an app into sub-applications.
+It's a great way to keep things clean and organized based on URIs.

 ## Minimum Viable Product